opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

 15     I turn first to the plaintiff’s claim in defamation.
 The place of commission of the tort of defamation is the place in which the defamatory statement is published (see _Dicey, Morris and Collins on The Conflict of Laws_ (Sweet & Maxwell, 14th Ed, 2006) at 35-141).
 Thus, the Indonesian Publications and Indonesian Republications would be alleged torts committed in Indonesia whilst the Singapore Republications would be alleged torts committed in Singapore.

 16     For the Singapore Republications, the plaintiff need only show that they are actionable under Singapore law.
-For the Indonesian Publications and Indonesian Republications, however, the double actionability rule requires the plaintiff to show that they are actionable under both Singapore law and Indonesian law (see _Boys v Chaplin_ [1971] 1 AC 356 and _JIO Minerals FZC and others v Mineral Enterprises Ltd_ [2011] 1 SLR 391 at [88]).
+For the Indonesian Publications and Indonesian Republications, however, the double actionability rule requires the plaintiff to show that they are actionable under both Singapore law and Indonesian law (see _Boys v Chaplin_ [1971] 1 AC 356 and _JIO Minerals FZC and others v Mineral Enterprises Ltd_ <span class="citation">[2011] 1 SLR 391</span> at [88]).

 17     If the plaintiff proves that the publications and republications are so actionable, the defendant must, in order to avoid liability, prove that he has a defence.
 For the Singapore Republications, the defendant must prove that he has a defence under Singapore law.
-However, for the Indonesian Publications and Indonesian Republications, it is sufficient for the defendant to prove that he has a defence under either Singapore law or Indonesian law (See _Cheshire and North’s Private International Law_ (11th ed, Butterworths 1987) at [532] cited with approval in _Low Tuck Kwong v Sukamto Sia_ [2009] SGHC 147 at [14]).
+However, for the Indonesian Publications and Indonesian Republications, it is sufficient for the defendant to prove that he has a defence under either Singapore law or Indonesian law (See _Cheshire and North’s Private International Law_ (11th ed, Butterworths 1987) at [532] cited with approval in _Low Tuck Kwong v Sukamto Sia_ <span class="citation">[2009] SGHC 147</span> at [14]).

 **_Whether the Indonesian Publications are actionable under Singapore and Indonesian law_**